kldykstra/ICWSM15-list-selection/README.txt

 can be found in:

 Covering the Egonet: A Crowdsourcing Approach to Social Circle Discovery on Twitter.
-K. Dykstra, J. Lijffijt, A. Gionis (2015) International Conference on Web and Social Media.
+K. Dykstra, J. Lijffijt, A. Gionis (2015) International AAAI Conference on Web and Social Media.

 A toy example session is given for user "test" in runall.sh.
 For every ego